‘The Young And The Restless’ Star Camryn Grimes Wins Daytime Emmy Awards Outstanding Supporting Actress

 Tonight’s win is the actress’s second Daytime Emmy.
 Her first win in 2000 made her the youngest ever to win the award for Outstanding Younger Actress in a Drama Series for her portrayal of Cassie Newman who eventually died from injuries sustained during a car wreck in 2005.
 However, in 2014 Grimes returned to Genoa City for good as Mariah who ultimately turned out to be Cassie’s twin sister and Sharon’s (Sharon Case) long-lost daughter.

-Others nominated in the supporting actress category were Marla Adams (Dina Y&R), Susan Seaforth Hayes (Julie Days), Elizabeth Hendrickson (ex-Chloe Y&R), Mishael Morgan (Hilary Y&R), and Jacqueline MacInnes Wood (Steffy B&B).
+TVLine reported others nominated in the supporting actress category were Marla Adams (Dina Y&R), Susan Seaforth Hayes (Julie Days), Elizabeth Hendrickson (ex-Chloe Y&R), Mishael Morgan (Hilary Y&R), and Jacqueline MacInnes Wood (Steffy B&B).
 Each actress’s Daytime Emmy reel features terrific, heartfelt performances in a truly talented field this year.
 Experts struggled to predict who might win, but Grimes put out a magnificent performance that tipped the scales in her favor.

 Soap Opera Digest reported that during her acceptance speech Grimes said, “This show shaped the course of my life….Everyone who has dared to dream and dared to love honestly, this is for you.”